 Tribute to the Chef:

-By the end of the 20th century, Merguez became one of France’s most popular sausage and served in many restaurants.
+By the end of the 20th century, Merguez became one of France’s most popular sausages and served in many restaurants.
 It’s not a surprise since the North African countries were French colonies 150 years ago.
-North Africans are the largest minority group in France so it’s no wonder these delicious sausages are popular in France.
+North Africans are the largest minority group in France, so it’s no wonder these delicious sausages are popular in France.
 These morals originated from the region of Maghreb.
 Many middle-easterners and Europeans enjoy this delicious sausage as well.
-From Morocco to Tunisia to Algeria these lamb filled spicy sausages are a popular grilled dish.
+From Morocco to Tunisia to Algeria, these lamb-filled spicy sausages are a popular grilled dish.
 We found them in Germany at the local butcher store.
-You might be lucky and find them in your local meat market, you won’t be sorry!
+You might be lucky and find them in your local meat market.
+You won’t be sorry!
 So now you know!

 Grilled Merguez Zucchini Boats